All Episodes

 So they've got to give themselves in that sense.

-Anyway, the president wants to fund and complete construction of the southern border wall where we're we're going to build it to ensure the safe and expeditious return of unaccompanied alien children and family units, uh, and the abuse of the asylum system by tightening standards,
+Anyway, the president wants to fund and complete construction of the southern border wall where we're going to build it to ensure the safe and expeditious return of unaccompanied alien children and family units, end the abuse of the asylum system by tightening standards, imposing penalties for fraud, ensuring detention while claims are verified, remove illegal border crossers quickly by hiring an additional 370 immigration judges and 1,000 ICE attorneys, stop all sanctuary cities,

-more ICE officers and 300 federal prosecutors, and visa overstay by establishing reforms to ensure their swift removal, protect U.S. workers by requiring e-verify and strengthening laws to stop employment discrimination against U.S. workers and extended family chain migration by limiting family-based green cards to include spouses and minor children and establish a points-based system for green cards to protect U.S. workers and taxpayers.
+strengthen a law by hiring 10,000 more ICE officers and 300 federal prosecutors, and visa overstay by establishing reforms to ensure their swift removal, protect U.S. workers by requiring e-verifying, strengthening laws to stop employment discrimination against U.S. workers, and extended family chain migration by limiting family-based green cards to include spouses and minor children,

-In other words, you're going to take in people that actually, you know, can come here, take care of themselves whose jobs and services are in demand that are going to help the country.
+In other words, you're going to take in people that actually, you know, can come here, take care of themselves, whose jobs and services are in demand that are going to help the country.

 And that's what the president is shooting.